LimberLogic/humanity-opposed-to-cards/readme.md

 Run `npm install' from the root to download any dependencies.

 Run `gulp' to build the HTML/CSS and begin serving it, by default on port 8086.
-(This can be tailored in lib/config/index.js)
+(This can be tailored in index.js, toward the bottom)

 Visit the page in a web browser from each player's device to get started.
 It's pretty self-explanatory from there.